MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/install-ssh-key.md

 ## Prerequisites

-GitBash for Windows
+- GitBash for Windows

 ## Example setup using GitHub

 This section describes how to use a private GitHub repository with YAML from within Azure Pipelines.

 If you have a repository that you don't want to expose to the open-source community, a common practice is to make the repository private.
-However, a CI/CD tool like Azure DevOps needs access to the repository for you to manage them by using the tool.
+However, a CI/CD tool like Azure DevOps needs access to the repository for you to manage the repository by using the tool.
 To give Azure DevOps access, you might need an SSH key to authenticate access to GitHub.

-Here are the steps to complete for this scenario:
+Here are the steps to complete to use an SSH key to authenticate access to GitHub:

 1. Generate a key pair to use to authenticate access from GitHub to Azure DevOps: